RIKEN-RCCS/lens3/v1/doc/user-guide.md

 ## Changes from v1.1 to v1.2

 * Host-style naming of buckets is dropped.
-* Accesses are forwarded by a bucket name.
-Accesses were forwarded by an access key in v1.1.
-This change prohibits bucket operations.
+* Accesses are forwarded to MinIO with respect to a pair of a bucket name and an access key.
+Forwarding decision was only by an access key in v1.1.
+This change prohibits performing S3's bucket operations, because bucket operations are not forwarded.
-* Bucket name space become shared by all users.
+* Bucket name space is shared by all users.
 Bucket names must be distinct.
+* Access keys have expiration.
 * Rich features are dropped.
 * Some locking in accessing Redis are omitted.
-Operations by the administrator tool might be sloppy.
+Operations by the administrator tool is sloppy.
 * MC commands are directly invoked at the Lens3-Api host to change the setting of a MinIO instance.
 MC commands were only invoked at Lens3-Mux in v1.1.